TheRSGuide/TheRSGuide.com/RAILWAY_SETUP.md

 - If `.git` doesn't exist, it will clone the submodule content directly from GitHub
 - Build your Next.js application

 This works automatically - no additional configuration needed.

-## Option 3: Prebuild Script Fallback

-The `prebuild` script (`scripts/prebuild.js`) has been updated to:
-- Use git submodules if `.git` is available
-- If `.git` is not available but content is missing, it will clone the submodule directly from GitHub

-This provides a fallback if the Dockerfile approach doesn't work for some reason.
+Submodules are handled entirely during the Docker build process.

 ## Troubleshooting